Develop

 • Hand tracking: Natural hand and finger tracking for direct manipulation of objects and UI elements

-• Gaze input: Eye and head gaze tracking for selection and navigation
+• Eye and head tracking: Use eye and head direction for selection and navigation

 • Controllers: Traditional XR controller support for precise input and interaction